mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/concepts/cloud-connector/index.md

 ```

 As this example illustrates, you can specify the Elastic network addresses using:
-- an IPv4 address like `1.1.1.1` in the example.
+- an IPv4 address, like the value  `1.1.1.1` in the example.
-- an allocation ID like `eipalloc-12345678` in the example.
+- an allocation ID, like the value `eipalloc-12345678` in the example.

 If you use an IPv4 address, the address is resolved into the corresponding allocation ID before it is associated with the NLB.

 ## Enabling Transport Layer Security (TLS)
 By default, AWS Network Load Balancer listeners use the TCP protocol.
-If you want to enable secure encrypted communication using Transport Layer Security and secure socket layer (SSL) certificates, you should do the following in the Edge-LB pool configuration file:
+If you want to enable secure encrypted communication using Transport Layer Security and Secure Socket Layer (SSL) certificates, you should do the following in the Edge-LB pool configuration file:
 - Set the `protocol` field to TLS.
 - Set the `policy` field to specify a [secure socket layer (SSL) policy](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/create-tls-listener.html#describe-ssl-policies).
 - Set the `certificates` field to specify one or more [SSL certificates](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/create-tls-listener.html#tls-listener-certificates).